-Office integration concepts and features
+Office integration overview

 This topic reviews Microsoft Office integration concepts and features.
 The integration depends on several technologies: